atomiv/atomiv.github.io/content/_templates/docker/java.md

 ## Step 1 - Containerization

 Goal is to containerize (dockerize) Spring Boot application.

 A sample application prints out a text message in web browser.

+Documentation is available at https://atomiv.org/java/get-started

 HelloController.java snippet:
 ```
 @RestController